ben-manes/gradle-versions-plugin/README.md

 You can then configure [Component Selection Rules][component_selection_rules].
 The current version of a component can be retrieved with the `currentVersion` property.
 You can either use the simplified syntax `rejectVersionIf { ... }` or configure a complete resolution strategy.
+Multiple registrations compose, so a candidate is rejected if any registered filter rejects it.

 <details open>